-Anniversary Of Missing Southeast Idaho Boy Approaching
+Anniversary Of Missing Southwest Idaho Boy Approaching

-The whereabouts of a southeast Idaho teenager who was last seen in February 2016 are still unknown.
+The whereabouts of a southwest Idaho teenager who was last seen in February 2016 are still unknown.

 Brayden Pitman, who was born September 8, 2000, has not been seen by family since February 26, 2016.
 Pitman's profile on the Center for Missing and Exploited Children website lists him as 5 ft.
 3 in. tall and 120 pounds.
 He is a native of Nampa.